All Episodes

 Excellent.

-Private citizens that can just anyone that can stand up to these people, they have that pack mentality, and that it just drives me nuts that there's nobody standing up to them.
+They have that PAC mentality, and it just drives me nuts that there's nobody standing up to them.

 I mean, you take any single one of them, put them by themselves, and they're probably like little whimpering babies.

-But they get that pack mentality working, and they just they don't even know what the hell is.
+But they get that pack mentality working, and they just, they don't even know what to happen.

-No, well, there's there's really one way to to handle this, and that is that law enforcement needs to do its job and not allow radicalized students to take over college campuses and take over the streets of a city, and you gotta stop them right in their tracks, and you gotta enforce the laws of your state or the laws of your city or the laws of the land, period.
+Well, there's really only one way to handle this, and that is that law enforcement needs to do its job and not allow radicalized students to take over college campuses and take over the streets of a city, and you got to stop them right in their tracks, and you got to enforce the laws of your state or the laws of your city or the laws of the land, period.

 And that's what they ought to do.

-Well, I mean, I I've I've laid out the philosophy of tenured professors, for example, at Columbia.
+Well, I mean, I've laid out the philosophy of tenured professors, for example, at Columbia.

 I mean, they celebrated the terrorist attack of October 7th.